projectatomic/atomic-site/source/blog/2014-11-04-build-your-own-atomic-updates.html.md

 # rpm-ostree compose tree --repo=/srv/rpm-ostree/repo fedora-atomic-docker-host.json
 ````

-#### For both Fedora and CentOS:

 The compose step will take some time to complete.
 When it's done, you can run the following command to start up a web server in the container.

 ````
 # sh /run-apache.sh
 ````

-Now, you should be able to visit $YOURHOSTIP:10080/repo and see your new rpm-ostree repo.
+Now, you should be able to visit $YOURHOSTIP/repo and see your new rpm-ostree repo.

 To configure an Atomic host to receive updates from your build machine, edit (as root) the file `/etc/ostree/remotes.d/centos-atomic.conf` or `sudo vi /etc/ostree/remotes.d/fedora-atomic.conf` and add a section like this: